HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 <details>
 <summary><strong>Entity Integrity</strong></summary>
 Every table within a database has its own unique primary key, which *must* have a value.
 This means that a row in a table must be identified within this table.
 For example, if a user is signing up to an online store, they must specify an email address.
 A row such as PO Box wouldnt be used, as some customers may not have a PO Box address.
-The email address row in this instance could be used as a Primary Key, which then allows the program to track a users session or authorisation access.
+The email address row in this instance could be used as a Primary Key, which then allows the program to track a user’s session or authorisation access.
 </details>

 <details>